kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 > [!NOTE]
 > **Beat Link Trigger is the best way to get started with interfacing with the OPUS-QUAD.**

 The OPUS-QUAD is now supported in [Beat Link Trigger](https://github.com/Deep-Symmetry/beat-link-trigger), a software that bridges Pioneer DJ equipment to lighting, video, and various other software.
 It is supported as of version 8.0.0.
-Some of the code in this project was contributed to Beat Link Trigger.
+Some of the findings in this project were contributed to Beat Link Trigger.

 To follow development or get involved, see the [ongoing thread in the Deep Symmetry Zulip](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger/topic/Opus.20Quad.20Integration).